 Meditation is at least as old as the oldest known written records - at least 4,000 years!
 Naturally, scientists wanted to learn more about it and began to get to the bottom of the subject in more detail in the 1950s.
 Thanks to broad-based studies and observations using EEG and fMRI, it quickly became clear that if you meditate regularly, you'll reap a number of health benefits, both mental and physical.
 We present you the seven top benefits!

 Different types of meditation help you manage stress better.
 They help balance your nervous system and can also help maintain or restore hormonal balance.
 You can even reduce inflammatory reactions in your body that are triggered by stress.

-A lower stress level in many cases leads to the fact that also Fears increasingly fade into the background.
-The symptoms of mental illnesses such as paranoia, panic attacks and obsessive-compulsive disorders can also decrease thanks to regular meditation.
+A lower stress level in many cases leads to the fact that also Fears increasingly fading into the background.
+Also the symptoms of mental illness such as paranoia, Panic attacks as well as obsessive-compulsive disorders can decrease thanks to regular meditation.

-Surely you know this: After the Sports you have sore muscles and you first need some recovery time.
-Afterwards, you return to training with much more energy and can even top your performance from last time.
+Surely you know this: After the Sports you have sore muscles and you first need some regeneration time.
+After that you return with a lot of more energy back into the training and can still top your performance from the last time.
 It works similarly with your brain.
 Just like your muscles, it needs rest periods, and you can give it these during various types of meditation.
-This benefits your attention, your memory and even the speed of your thinking.
+This will benefit your attention, your Memory and even the speed of your thinking.